MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-areas.md

 This section provides design considerations and recommendations across architecturally significant topics that are relevant for a mission-critical workload.
 The design areas are interrelated and decisions made within one area can impact or influence decisions across the entire design.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected mission-critical workload](index.yml) series.
-If you are not familiar with this series, we recommend you start with [What is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload)
+If you are not familiar with this series, we recommend you start with [what is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload)
 >
 > ![GitHub logo](./../_images/github.svg) [Mission-Critical open source project](http://github.com/azure/alwayson)
 >